mzsiga/brkrst-2044/CDS-3/README.md

 ```

 Now that we have our little network configured here, we need to configure HSRP.
-Here is how we are going to configure HSRP with two groups on both R3 and R4.
+Here is how we are going to configure HSRP with four groups (two per address family) on both R3 and R4.

 ```
 R3: